RTHyman/Adafruit_1.5_OLED_Photon/README.md

 ## How to use with Particle IDE

--Search for the following library in the IDE: Adafruit_SSD1351_Photon -Use the example: OLED_test.ino.
-This will create a new app named oled-test.ino -Search for the following library in the IDE: ADAFRUIT_MFGFX.
-Add to your oled-test.ino test file -Verify the code before running.
+- Search for the following library in the IDE: Adafruit_SSD1351_Photon
+- Use the example: OLED_test.ino.
+This will create a new app named oled-test.ino
+- Search for the following library in the IDE: ADAFRUIT_MFGFX.
+Add to your oled-test.ino test file
+- Verify the code before running.
 If you run into any errors, it is likely due to not getting the correct libraries.
--Run code
+- Run code

 Credits
 This is based on a collection of work from other tallented developers, 99.9% of the credit goes to them.